All Episodes

 I hope it happens.

-Just a little, just a little, because I know that you are tuned in here to find out what I think and therefore what really happened last night.
+I really want to try to hold myself back just a little, just a little, because I know that you are tuned in here to find out what I think and therefore what really happened last night.

 I really want to know what some of you think about last night because it's all over the place.

-And so uh in addition to my sharing with you what really happened last night, I am curious as to your take on this.
+And so in addition to my sharing with you what really happened last night, I am curious as to your take on this.

 So many observations to make.

-You know the one thing that Barack Obama has always had going for him is his likability.
+You know, the one thing that Barack Obama has always had going for him is his likability.

 The fact that everybody said and everybody thought that he was a nice guy, and he was not that last night.